AllanCapistrano/myanimelistpy/docs/index.rst

 ++++++++++++
 .. _installation:

-How to install the myanimelistpy package.
+How to install the myanimelistpy library.

 .. code:: sh